StanislavHerman/House-of-Collective-Intelligence/README.md

 - **Cross-Platform**: Works natively on **macOS** and **Windows** (no WSL required).
 - **Role-Playing**: Assign roles (Chairman, Council Member) to different models.
 - **Secretary Role**: Assign a dedicated "Secretary" agent to automatically evaluate Council efficiency (Actor-Critic pattern), ensuring precise stats without burdening the Chairman.
+- **Session Persistence**: Resume your previous conversation exactly where you left off.
 - **Smart Memory**: Auto-compacting context to save tokens while keeping the conversation going.
 - **Privacy**: All keys and history are stored locally on your machine (`~/.council-ai/`).
 - **Auto-Update**: Keep your app up-to-date with a single command.